KaoWeiChen/Coding-Task/README.md

 3. intial.php

    When the page is executed, he will deal with the past has been the presence of syslog data.
+   The syslog data is from the auth.log on linux and it is converted into json format.

+4.